kihitara/greenie/README.txt

 ******************* Greenie *********************
 *************************************************

-Strawberry is a fixed-width, two column theme for Moodle 2.
+Greenie is a fixed-width, two column theme for Moodle 2.

 It has a basic settings page with the following